-eTimesheets is an application designed to help employees and contractors who need to log in their hours of work for payment.
+eTimesheets is a Mobile Business Application designed to help employees and contractors who need to log in their hours of work for payment.
 Designed for our partner, Fulton Hogan, eTimesheets has been designed for employees to login from desktops, mobiles or tablets using their company credentials and entering their hours worked irrespective of their location.
 Fulton Hogan is a Civil Engineering Construction Company operating out of New Zealand, Australia and the South Pacific.

 How Does It Work?

 A custom-made mobile app, eTimesheets can be accessed alongside eDJR or Electronic-Daily Job Report which enables a site manager to access and change time-sheets for their employees.

 Let us begin by looking at the features of the eDJR mobile app first:

 In the eDJR Mobile app, the foremen for each project need to record a summary of work completed each day, by their job, detailing all the labour, plant and materials used on site.
 Traditionally this was done on paper-based daily job sheets (or DJR's), and then handed in to respective managers for review and processing.
 Information collected on the DJR is important for several key processes including the calculation of internal plant costs and linking each project to a job code.
 The eDJR Mobile app interfaces with the DJR Manager desktop application for the Fulton Hogan managers to view and approve daily job reports and run reports to track how their department is doing in real time.